IgorGrieder/TIL/JavaScript/eventBubble.md

 2. Target - the event target is reached
 3. Bubbling - the event propagates up the DOM tree

-In the diagram above, we see how an event propagates from the innermost element (child) to the outermost element (parent) in the DOM tree.
+In the diagram below, we see how an event propagates from the innermost element (child) to the outermost element (parent) in the DOM tree.

 ![Bubble image](imgs/bubble.svg)